GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/demo/index.md

 Our demo is a preview  that demonstrates most features of the Topics API, for you to gain familiarity with how the API is implemented.

-The demo of the Topics API  is at [topics-demo.glitch.me](https://topics-demo.glitch.me/).
-This explains how to try out and debug the API for a single user.

 You can also run the Topics [colab](#colab) to try out the Topics [classifier model](#classifier-model).

 The following video shows how the demo works.